hymeram/mp_twitter_networks/README.md

 ![alt text](https://github.com/hymeram/mp_twitter_networks/blob/main/like_network.png)

 ### Analysing the Network
 The dataset 'like_matrix.csv' shows the likes each MP gave each other over a period in 2020 and 2021.
 This data can then be used to analyse their behaviour.
 To give a simple example, the R script 'lsm_ideology_estimation.R' condenses the data into two dimensional latent space where the positions of the MPs can be used to infer their ideological distance from one another.
-MPs closer together in latent space are more likley to interact and therefore more likely to share a more similar political ideology

 ![alt text](https://github.com/hymeram/mp_twitter_networks/blob/main/MP_latent_space_plot.png)

 The above shows MPs positions in latent space.
 MPs tend to interact more with other members of their party and are hence close in latent space.
-MPs from parties who are ideologically similar are also closely positioned in latent space.DUP MPs for example are positioned close to Conservative MPs.
+MPs from parties who are ideologically similar are also closely positioned in latent space.
+DUP MPs for example are positioned closer to Conservative MPs showing their ideological similarity and the tendency for MPs to display 'ideological homophily'.